brooklynrail/brooklynrail-platform/content/people/kimberly-alidio.md

   anthologies, Counter-Desecration: A Glossary for Writing Within the Anthropocene and Filipino Studies: Palimpsests of Nation and Diaspora.
-She holds a MFA in Poetry candidacy at the University of Arizona and a PhD in History from the University of Michigan.
-Her website is kimberlyalidio.com."
+She holds a MFA in Poetry candidacy at the University of Arizona and a PhD in History from the University of Michigan."
 portraits:
   - media: 2020/07/kimberly-alidio-headshot
 website: https://kimberlyalidio.com